mscrdsophia/lab-js-challenges-1/README.md

-You can use the following array to test your solution:
+You can use the following array to test your solution
 ```javascript
 const duplicateWords = [
   "crab",